-Tour Skye's Best of Skye will take you to all the main attractions on the mystical Isle of Skye.
+Tour Skye's Best of Skye will take you to all the main attractions on the mystical Isle of Skye, surely one of the Best Skye Tours.
 Walk with the supernaturals through fairy-sized landscapes and forests, rock castles, and the Fairy Pools.
 For this tour, you must take the fairy oath.
 Please wear waterproof clothing and footwear, as we travel to fairy land by going underneath waterfalls.

 These are some of the highlights you will see:

-We start on our journey with a drive to the Fairy Pools in the shadow of the Cuillin Mountains.
+We start on our journey with a drive to the Fairy Pools in the shadow of the Cuillin Mountains in our skye minibus.
 The pools are located in one of the most dramatic landscapes on Skye.
 The fairies regularly bathe here, in the crystal clear green pools of the River Brittle.
 Weather permitting, you can swim in the pools of the river, one of the UK’s best wild swimming spots.
 Have fun diving under natural arches and waterfalls, but please do not spy on the fairies, as they can easily take offence!

-Talisker distillery based in Carbost is one of the three whisky distillery on the Isle of Skye.
-The whisky is a single malt Scotch, with a very distinctive peaty-smoky taste.
+Talisker distillery based in Carbost is one of the three whisky distillery on the Isle of Skye, the oldest working distillery on the Isle of Skye is set on the shores of Loch Harport with dramatic views of the Cuillin mountains.
+Producing an alluring, sweet, full-bodied single malt is so easy to enjoy, and like Skye itself, so hard to leave.
 We shall go through the visitor centre (not on the tour) and if available sample one of the fine whiskys produced here.

 Neist Point or Dunvegan Castle

 You have a choice of either going to Neist Point or being dropped off at Dunvegan Castle and we will pick you up on the way back from Neist Point.